Jim Prendergast (revolutionary): Trade Union and anti-segregation work

 After WWII, Jim Prendergast became a leading member of London's Irish communities, and began working as a guard for Marylebone railway station.
 He joined the National Union of Railwaymen (NUR) and quickly became one of its leading members, first being elected as a branch secretary and then elected to the NUR executive committee.

 In 1966 Jim Prendergast led a campaign that ended the colour bar (racial segregation) on London railways, ending a 12-year policy that barred black people from being employed in certain higher-paying jobs.
 One experienced guard known as Asquith Xavier, who was also a trade union member, received a letter telling him that his application for a job at Euston railway station had been rejected due to a ban on "coloured men" being employed as guards and porters.
 Guards at Euston station were receiving £10-£15 more each week on average than the staff at other London railway stations.
 Helping both Prendergast and Xavier in their attempt to end the colour bar was the Morning Star, a British communist party newspaper that helped to publicise the plight of black workers and fought to end segregation in Britain.After Jim Prendergast intervened on behalf of the NUR, British Railways not only gave Mr Xavier a job but also ended their policy of barring black people from certain jobs.

 Death

 Jim Prendergast died on 31 May 1974, from injuries he sustained from falling down the stairs in front of his home in St Johns Wood Terrace.
-His remains were cremated in Golders Green Crematorium and were taken to Mount Jerome where they were placed in the grave of Jim's cousin Bill Gannon, who had also been an influential Irish communist.
-After being buried with his cousin, an individual gravestone was raised to commemorate Jim Prendergast.
+His remains were cremated in Golders Green Crematorium and were taken to Mount Jerome where they were placed in the grave of Jim's comrade Bill Gannon, who had also been an influential Irish communist.
+After being buried with Bill, an individual gravestone was raised to commemorate Jim Prendergast.